 Yet, despite their recognition, these politicians used scaremongering with abandon and it worked.
 But why?

 Political research demonstrates that the more fearful a voter is the more likely they are to support right-wing policies and to sacrifice freedoms for increased perceptions of safety.
 Change carries with it a balance of risk and reward.
-Therefore, people with more debt and more to lose if change goes wrong will always oppose change unless they are completely sure the risks are being mitigated.
+Therefore, people with more debt and more to lose if the change goes wrong will always oppose change unless they are completely sure the risks are being mitigated.
 So the highly mortgaged middle classes and older people reliant on the state for pensions etc, perceive higher risk in all change and will be more likely than not to be guided by fear.

 There are two ways to negate such fear tactics.
 The first is to engage, educate and inform.
 We must avoid arguing which engages the amygdala, the gland that introduces fear into the brain in stressful situations.
 Insightful, calm, reasoned and non-confrontational conversations are powerful antidotes to those who are open to independence but are worried about the hyped-up risks the media have bombarded them with.